daydreamboy/WCBarButtonItem/README.md

 A mimic of UIBarButtonItem

 ### WCNavBackButtonItem
-A mimic of backBarButtonItem, which can't be replaced custom UIBarButtonItem.
+A mimic of backBarButtonItem, which can't be replaced by custom UIBarButtonItem.
+So I provide a WCNavBackButtonItem.

 ![Design Diagram](Documentation/snapshot1.png)